Update: ‘Production’ section updated.

 TopElectricSUV says

-As Rolls-Royce’s inaugural electric vehicle, the Spectre is poised to captivate the attention of potential buyers and even the public at large.
-Given the renowned brand reputation, focus on opulence and comfort, Rolls-Royce is likely to encounter minimal obstacles when presenting the Spectre to those contemplating a purchase, despite it not having a combustion engine.
+As Rolls-Royce’s inaugural electric vehicle, the Spectre captivates the attention of potential buyers and even the public at large.
+Given the renowned brand reputation and focus on opulence and comfort, Rolls-Royce is likely to encounter minimal obstacles when presenting the Spectre to those contemplating a purchase despite it not having a combustion engine.
 Benefiting from the brand’s esteemed heritage and impressive product lineup, the Spectre is positioned to become the coveted electric vehicle that so many aspire to own!